L-P/Ivan/README.md

 **Ivan must be focused for keyboard input to work.**

 - `Esc` quits the tracker, only works when the timer is stopped (not paused) to avoid accidentally closing the tracker.
+  When the timer is not paused, `Esc` will cancel the current input mode.
 - `Del` to reset the timer and the tracker, only works when the timer is paused.
 - `-` to undo the last action.
 - `+` to redo the last undone action.